IgorMing/rn-tv-series/README.md

 ## Informative

 - Considering that the challange doc's title is "Android challenge", I put all my attention on the Android build.
 Of course it does work in both platforms, but **maybe** in iOS we could find some minor UI issues.

+- I paid attention to the summary field _(into Details screen)_ .
+Removing its HTML tag fields.